Digital-Gym/poster/README.md

 # poster

-This template should help get you started developing with Vue 3 in Vite.
+This project built using Vue 3, vue-router and native CSS

 ## Recommended IDE Setup